broadinstitute/viral-workshops/veme-ngs/metagenomics.md

 Click "RUN ANALYSIS" (which should be dark blue if you've filled in all inputs properly).
 This will take you to a job submission status page for your newly launched workflow, showing four rows in the bottom table corresponding to the four jobs that have been launched.

+### Wait for job completion

+You will receive an email when each of your submissions complete (along with information about whether they succeeded or failed).
+Additionally, you can also click on the JOB HISTORY tab at the top of your workspace to check on the status of your analyses in progress.
+When `classify_single` is complete, you can move on to evaluating the results.
+The Job History tab should look like this when the submissions are complete:

+TO DO -- add screenshot

 ### Evaluating results

 ## Other related resources